longlife52/forty_five_degrees/README.md

 Used code from [this source](http://ianlunn.github.io/Hover/) to create hover effect on logo + Facebook icon.

-Referred to the book Animation in HTML, CSS, and Javascript by Kirupa Chinnnathambi for fadeAndScale for .billboard h1 + h2 animations.
+Referred to the book Animation in HTML, CSS, and Javascript by Kirupa Chinnnathambi for fadeAndScale and for .billboard h1 + h2 animations.

 To create the red and bright_teal lines on the site, I referred to [this source](https://stackoverflow.com/questions/28434521/use-before-after-pseudo-element-to-make-a-line.

-For the Flexbox nav and single line Flexbox form, I referred to tutorials on from [What the Flexbox](https://flexbox.io/).
+For the Flexbox nav and single line Flexbox form, I referred to tutorials from [What the Flexbox](https://flexbox.io/).

 ## Deductions
 I have reviewed the list of deductions for this project and in the syllabus.